atomicjolt/open_assessments/README.md

     // Functional settings
-    max_attempts                 - The maximum number of attempts the assessment can be taken user_attempts                - The number of time the user has attempted the assessment questions_per_section        - Number of questions to select and display from each section shuffle_question_answers     - Shuffle the answers for each question.
+    max_attempts                 - The maximum number of attempts the assessment can be taken user_attempts                - The number of time the user has attempted the assessment questions_per_section        - Number of questions to utilize from each section. questions_per_page           - Number of questions to be displayed on screen at one time. shuffle_question_answers     - Shuffle the answers for each question.

     // Settings for Analytics - these are returned to the calling server